Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 -   **Acc.
 Threshold Successes**: (Accuracy Roll) – (Target DV)

-On a success, take the Threshold Successes from the Accuracy Roll and *all* the Impulse they currently have to form a Damage Dice Pool.
+On a success, take the Impulse on the character to form a Damage Dice Pool.
 The number of successes from this Damage Pool, plus any Base Damage the Exalt has, is how much Endurance the target loses.

+The character is required to use *all* of their Impulse on a Decisive attack

--   **Damage Pool:** (Impulse + Acc.
-Threshold Successes)
+-   **Damage Pool:** (Impulse gathered)

 -   **Damage Dealt:** (Damage Roll) + Base Damage